coleberkley/MovieConnect-Backend/README.md

 - Request Format (DELETE): Provide user credentials (acess token).
 In the request body, provide a 'comment_id' field.
 Movie is provided in the url.
 - Response Format (DELETE): Returns a 400 status if no comment_id, 404 if comment not found, 204 if comment deleted successfully.
 - Extra Notes: Body field will obviously hold the comment body.
 Timestamp is generated in the backend.
 Comment_id will hold the id of the comment desired to be deleted.

+#### Add or Remove a Movie from Watch List
+- Endpoint: `/api/movie/<int:pk>/watch/`
+- Method: POST, DELETE
+- Purpose: Add or remove a movie from the signed in user's watch list.
+- Request Format (ADD): Provide user credentials (access token).
+The movie id to add to the list is provided in the url.
+- Response Format (ADD): Returns a 404 status if error, 201 if movie added successfully.
+- Request Format (DELETE): Provide user credentials (access token).
+The movie id to remove from the list is provided in the url.
+- Response Format (DELETE): Returns a 404 status if error, 204 if movie removed successfully.
+- Extra Notes: None for now.